Characterizing Nonlinear Dynamics via Smooth Prototype Equivalences: Identification of the cell cycle trajectory from single-cell RNA-sequencing and RNA velocity data of proliferating cells

-We then applied our method to fit the RNA velocities, embedded in the 10-dimensional PCA space, to a 10-dimensional cyclic SO prototype.
+We then applied our method to fit the RNA velocities, embedded in the PCA space, to a high dimensional cyclic oscillator prototype, as defined in \Cref{eq:multidim} of \Cref{sec:highdim-prototypes}.
 This prototype oscillates in the first two dimensions and decays exponentially in the others.
-The fitting parameters were as follows: SO angular speed $\omega = 5$, radius $a = 1$, four blocks as defined in \Cref{app:diff-details}, $K = 3$ frequencies per layer, weight decay of 0.001, projection regularization set to 0.01, center regularization of 0.001, a learning rate of 0.001, and 1,000 iterations.
-For details refer to \Cref{sec:highdim-prototypes}.
+The fitting parameters were as follows: angular speed $\omega = 5$, radius $a = 1$, three blocks as defined in \Cref{app:diff-details}, $K = 3$ frequencies per layer, weight decay of $\texttt{wd}=10^{-3}$, projection regularization set to $\texttt{proj\_reg}=e^{-2}$, determinant regularization of 0, a learning rate of $\texttt{lr}=5\cdot 10^{-4}$, and 1,000 iterations.

-To avoid convergence to local optima, we applied curriculum training where we gradually increased the complexity of the fitted diffeomorphism.
-Initially, we trained only the affine transformation layers, which captured the general region of the cell cycle but lacked the ability to model non-linear deformations.
-After completing half of the training iterations, we unfroze the parameters of the FFCoupling layers, allowing the model to capture complex non-linear transformations of the limit cycle.

-To make the optimization robust to outliers, we considered only the 40\% of the cells that were closest to the prototype's limit cycle.
-To do this, at each iteration all points were transformed using the diffeomorphism and only the 40\% with the smallest norm were selected for fitting.
-We found that this allowed the diffeomorphism to effectively focus only on cells relevant for the limit cycle, ensuring a more accurate fit.

-Finally, given the fitted coordinates of the cycle attractor in the 10-dimensional PCA space, we inverted the PCA transformation to reconstruct the corresponding predicted gene expression.
-In \Cref{fig:fucci}, we plot representative marker genes for both the S-phase and G2/M-phase, showing distinct oscillatory patterns consistent with cell cycle progression.
+Given the fitted coordinates of the cycle attractor in PCA space, we inverted the PCA transformation to find the expression of the different genes along the fitted cycle.
+These predicted gene expressions were normalized to the range [0,1], by subtracting the minimal value and then dividing by the maximal value, for visual clarity.
+In \Cref{fig:fucci} (right), we plot the normalized gene expression of representative marker genes for both S-phase and G2/M-phase (\citet{tirosh2016dissecting}), showing distinct oscillatory patterns consistent with cell cycle progression.